mohamedkhanafer/FlowMap/README.md

 ## Introduction
 While working on a project in the context of Social Network Analysis, I came accross www.flowmap.blue, a very intuitive tool that easily allows to map in and out degrees for geographical data.
-Flowmap only requires 2 things: the latitudes and longitudes of the nodes, and the flows between those nodes with weights of these edges.
+Flowmap only requires 2 things: the latitudes and longitudes of the nodes, and the flows between those nodes with their respective weights.
 I thus have decided to continuously build maps using this tool, and share the small work needed in data preparation in this repository.

 ## 1. Global Airplane Routes